| 1 | Scrub python |

 A South African snake measuring 75cm, which has an extremely mild venom.
 Eastern tiger snakes (Telescopus semiannulatus) are common in savannah areas with plenty of tree clumps, where they often hide beneath peeling bark strips on trees.
 They love to stash themselves away in safety, and with prowling hyenas and darting cobras nearby, who can blame them.

 That said, eastern tiger snakes still have to eat.
-They prey heavily on lizards and geckoes, not millipedes or woodlice.
+They prey heavily on lizards and geckos, not millipedes or woodlice.
 They have to get adventurous if they want to survive, and this commonly brings them to roads near savannahs or through them.

 Eastern tiger snakes act aggressive when confronted, gaping their mouths widely and making stabbing lunges.
 The one caveat is that their venom is barely researched, although it’s assumed to be very mild.
 This is one of hundreds of African snakes with vast gaps in the research.

-6 Middle American indigo snake
+| 6 | Texas indigo snake |

 Maximum length: 254.6cm.

-7 Burmese python
+| 7 | Burmese python |

 Maximum length: 579cm.

-The Burmese python is the USA’s worst invasive snake, taking over the Florida everglades, after captive pets escaped into the countryside.
+The Burmese python is the USA’s worst invasive snake, taking over the Florida Everglades, after captive pets escaped into the countryside and multiplied.
 It’s theorised that Hurricane Andrew in 1992 led to a huge escape of Burmese pythons, but regardless, this huge species has completely taken over southern Florida.
-They live in marshes, lakes, and are often found crossing roads.
-One of the largest ever was found by a roadside – a 5.79 metre python caught in Big Cypress National Preserve.

-8 Black racer
+| 8 | Black racer |

 Maximum length: 190.5cm.